-Unless you immediately find a travel buddy or spend a lot of time at the hostel common areas, pubs and the likes of it, there is a big chance that a large amount of your journey will be spent by yourself, not talking to anyone, silence being broken only by the basic “thank you” and “what’s the Wi-Fi password”.
+Unless you immediately find a travel buddy or spend a lot of time at the hostel common areas, pubs and the likes of it, there is a big chance that a large amount of your journey will be spent by yourself, not talking to anyone, silence is broken only by the basic “thank you” and “what’s the Wi-Fi password”.

-And (quelle surprise!), THE not talking turns you to THE thinking and THE reflecting.
+And (Quelle surprise!), THE not talking turns you to THE thinking and THE reflecting.
 To turning inwards.
 To seeing the dustiest corners of your mind and soul.
 To lifting barriers and creating new pathways.
 All of that – in overdrive first, but then – into a pleasant cruising and flat out enjoying mode.

 With so much time without letting your thoughts being pushed back or silenced by THE talking, at first the stream and intensity of it all may be confusing.
 Just like a captive set free, the mind goes – freedom!!
 Now what?!

-Crazy(ish) dreams, unexpected, heightened emotions most likely will be your new squad for at least few days.
+Crazy(ish) dreams, unexpected, heightened emotions most likely will be your new squad for at least a few days.
 Some of them be okay to hang out with, some will simply be douchebags you can’t seem to shake.

 However, once you pass the initial stage – everything will get better.
 You will love it!

 I am not saying that you won’t have a single negative or confusing thought in your head.
 No. But trust me, so many answers to long contemplated questions will seem clear as day.
 Some long-held struggles or dilemmas will be offered new solutions.
 The crippling anxieties or chronic stress s will easy up.

 You will notice that just like that you become much more open to the new ideas, experiences, solutions and paths and will be able to look at various questions with a fresh mind.